Get to know our teachers

 I truly indulge in my time with the family, the nature, and idyllic rural life.

-Graduate of the English Language and Social Sciences at the University of Gdańsk
+I am a graduate of English Philology and Social Studies at the University of Gdańsk.

 Karolina Antolak – Tymoszuk